rahulshankariyer/Cyclistic_Bike_Program_Membership/README.md

 ## Data Used

-<a href = "https://divvy-tripdata.s3.amazonaws.com/index.html"> This is the Original Bike Trip Data.
-It contains data of bike rides from the year 2013, the year of Cyclistic's founding, till the most recently concluded month. </a>The data chosen for this analysis was for the calendar year 2021.
+<a href = "https://divvy-tripdata.s3.amazonaws.com/index.html"> The data used is the original Bike Trip Data since its founding in 2013. </a>The data chosen for this analysis was for the calendar year 2021.

 ## Tools Used